joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 <div>

-The following is the complete code for the example application “Generating and using an encryption key.”
+The following is the complete code for the example application "Generating and using an encryption key."
 The code consists of two parts.

 The example uses the EncryptionKeyGenerator class to create an encryption key from a password.
 The EncryptionKeyGenerator class is included in the open-source